Dimitry4Now/Dimitry4Now/README.md

 - Developing new features and enhancements for the national healthcare system using Java 8 and Apache Tapestry 5.3.8.
 - Supporting and troubleshooting existing features within both the healthcare and education systems.
-- Recently began working on a backend API for a mobile application using Kotlin.
+- Contributing to the development and expansion of a backend API written in Kotlin, seamlessly integrating with a multiplatform mobile application built with Ionic and Angular.

 ## Contact